How to Put Out Lithium Battery Fire

 Earlier this year, a 5-year-old girl and a 36-year-old woman were killed in a fire inside a Harlem public housing apartment, which officials believe was caused by an exploding electric scooter battery.
 The father of the girl was seriously injured.

 In December 2021, a battery fire broke out in an apartment building in Manhattan, killing one man and injuring three others.
 The cause of the fire was an e-bike battery.
+Unfortunately, such fires are a leading cause of injury, property damage, and death in the greater New York City area.

 How to Prevent Lithium Battery Fires

 • Be sure the building has appropriate sprinklers.
 In a fire, Lithium-ion batteries behave similarly to unexpanded plastic commodities, according to large-scale testing.
+This means that they begin to deform under extreme temperatures, causing them to catch fire, experience thermal runaway, or emit flammable and toxic substances into the air.

 • Store Lithium-ion batteries at temperatures ranging from 40 to 80°F for extended periods.

 • Do not store fully charged batteries for extended periods.
+If charged batteries come into contact with each other, they can experience short circuits, causing overheating and eventual fire.

 • To reduce the risk of thermal runaway caused by damage, manufacturing defects, or internal failures, keep any Lithium-ion batteries in storage for an extended period charged at levels below 30% charge capacity.
 Because fully charged Lithium-ion batteries have a higher energy density, they are more likely to generate significant heat due to short-circuiting caused by internal defects.